 University of Nairobi

-University of Nairobi is Kenya’s flagship public university, established by an Act of Parliament Cap 210 of the Laws of Kenya and located in Nairobi, with seven campuses and extra-mural centres that facilitate access to learning.
-The University responded to national, regional, and Africa-wide manpower needs by developing strong, diversified programmes across sciences, applied sciences, technology, humanities, social sciences, and the arts, currently offering approximately 200 programmes to a student population exceeding 38,000.
-The University prides itself on highly qualified academic staff, robust research output, and extensive international collaborations, with over 1,350 partnerships and more than 800 student/faculty exchange opportunities.
+The University of Nairobi (UoN) is Kenya’s flagship public university, established by an Act of Parliament (Cap 210 of the Laws of Kenya) and located in Nairobi.
+It operates across seven campuses and several extra-mural centres, making learning widely accessible.
+The university has developed strong programmes across sciences, applied sciences, technology, humanities, social sciences, and the arts.
+Currently, UoN offers about 200 programmes to a student population of over 38,000.